ReDI-School/js2-munich-2019-fall/sessions/plan.md

 # 05-data

-complex JS data structures, map, arrow functions
+complex JS data structures, map, arrow functions, compute price

+# 06-modules

+split project into files, import, export
+webpack: bundle built from all files

+use libraries like lodash and classnames package.json: dependencies

+# 07-state

+state: useState hook
+making recipe scalable: enter number of persons, re-compute ingredients, compute price

-# 06-multiple-recipes
+# next sessions

+multiple recipes

     const recipes = [kaiserschmarrn, lasagne, ...];
     or
     const recipes = { kaiserschmarrn, lasagne, ... };

     Extend the app such that a recipe can be selected using a URL query parameter

     This session should again train the use of data structure, map, teach the location API.

     Furthermore, when taking recipes from all participants, we have to think about
     - data structures
     - team work

-# 07-modules

-split project into files, import, export
-webpack: bundle built from  all files

-use libraries like lodash
-package.json: dependencies

-# next sessions

-state: useState hook
-making recipe scalable: enter number of persons, re-compute ingredients, compute price

 UI library: use material-ui